nanaaikinson/dbmigration/README.md

-# DB MIGRATIONS
+# DB MIGRATION

-DB Migrations is a standalone project for handling database migrations using PHP.
+DB Migration is a standalone project for handling database migrations using PHP.
 It provides a simple and flexible way to version and manage your database schema changes in a consistent manner.

 ## Features